ethereum/portal-network-specs/state-network.md

 At each block we construct a proof against the new state root which contains all of the state changes which occured within that block.

-This proof would *explicitely* contains a mixed set of leaf and intermediate nodes, as well as implicitely contains a set of intermediate nodes which can be computed from the nodes that are part of the proof.
+This proof contains *explicitly* a mixed set of leaf and intermediate nodes, as well as implicitly a set of intermediate nodes which can be computed from the nodes that are part of the proof.

 ```